elasticdog/packer-arch/README.md

 Usage
 -----

+dragon788 has built the VMware and Virtualbox versions on Hashicorp's [Atlas build service](https://atlas.hashicorp.com)

 ### VirtualBox Provider

-Assuming that you already have Packer, [VirtualBox](https://www.virtualbox.org/), and Vagrant installed, you should be good to clone this repo and go:
+Assuming that you already have Packer, [VirtualBox](https://www.virtualbox.org/), and Vagrant installed, you can jump right in
+with:

+    vagrant init dragon788/arch-ala-elasticdog; vagrant up --provider virtualbox

+Or if you want to customize the box you can clone this repo and go:

     $ git clone https://github.com/elasticdog/packer-arch.git
     $ cd packer-arch/